lammps/lammps/doc/src/Build_settings.rst

 Alternatively, LAMMPS can use the `heFFTe
 <https://icl-utk-edu.github.io/heffte/>`_ library for the MPI
-communication algorithms, which comes with many optimizations for special cases, e.g. leveraging available 2D and 3D FFTs in the back end libraries and better pipelining for packing and communication.
+communication algorithms, which comes with many optimizations for special cases, e.g. leveraging available 2D and 3D FFTs in the backend libraries and better pipelining for packing and communication.

 .. tabs::